Abenaesha/ne-news-FE/README.md

 4. Think about what data each component will need.
 Where will it come from?
 When should components find their own data and when should they load it themselves?
 Focus on loading a list of articles for your front page first of all.
 5. Consider more complex functionality: how do you want to allow changes to your database?
 Think about how you will attribute users to posted comments etc. How will you know what comments/articles a user should be allowed to delete?
 How about sorting data, or paginating responses?
 A good starting point would be to pick a single user and assuming that all new articles and comments are being posted by that user.
 6. How are you going to make this a fluid and engaging experience for users, so they want to come back for more?
-   _Note: You will come across a Cross-Origin-Resource-Sharing error once you start fetching data from your back-end API, which will need a slight update: [Express CORS Middleware](https://expressjs.com/en/resources/middleware/cors.html)_

 ## 'Must Have' User Stories